Dynamic Reconfiguration of Mission Parameters in Underwater Human-Robot Collaboration: Experimental Results

 A total of ten individuals participated in the study, who were grouped according to their familiarity to robot programming paradigms in the following manner: \begin{itemize} \item Beginner: participants who are unfamiliar with gesture/fiducial based robot programming ($2$ participants) \item Medium: participants who are familiar with gesture/fiducial based robot programming ($7$ participants) \item Expert: participants who are familiar and practicing these frameworks for some time ($1$ participant) \end{itemize}

+This approach is similar to the one used by~\cite{xu2008natural}.
 In the first set of trials, participants are asked to perform sequences of gestures to generate the following instructions (Fig. \ref{exm}) in all three interaction paradigms: \begin{enumerate}[$ 1.$ ] \item STOP current-program, HOVER for 50 seconds, GO. \item CONTD current-program, take SNAPSHOTS for 20 seconds, GO. \item CONTD current-program, Update Parameter 3 to DECREASE, GO. \item STOP current-program, EXECUTE Program 1, GO. \end{enumerate}

 The second set of trials, participants had to program the robot with complex instructions and were given the following two scenarios: \begin{enumerate}[ a.] \item \textit{The robot has to stop its current task and execute program 2 while taking snapshots, and} \item \textit{The robot has to take pictures for 50 seconds and then start following the user.} \end{enumerate}